crmlatte/tp/docs/UserGuide.md

 * All parameters are optional.
 Filters and sorting can be used together or independently.
 * Note: Once a sort is applied using the list command, the list will remain sorted in that order throughout the session.
   To apply a different sort, use list again with a new sort type and order.
+  If a sort is applied on a field where multiple students share the same value, their positions may change randomly after add/edit/update operations due to tie-breaking by the system.

 #### Filter Options
 `FILTER_TYPE:`<br>